nyno-kb/python-101/_episodes/03-types-conversion.md

 teaching: 10
 exercises: 10
 questions:
-- "What kinds of data do programs store?"
+- "What kinds of data do variables store?"
 - "How can I convert one type to another?"
 objectives:
 - "Explain key differences between integers and floating point numbers."